Display Class I

 The arrangements must be multi-bloom, in a vase or container, made of natural, non-endangered materials.
 There is a limit of two arrangements per person, one large, one small.

-There are TWO classifications of arrangements: Large (18x18x30) and Small (18x18x12) *(LxWxH)
+There are TWO classifications of arrangements: Large (18x18x30) and Small (18x18x12) *(LxWxH) — please note that the dimensions may change.
+Check the latest SCPS Newsletter, SCPS website or Facebook page for any last-minute changes in guidelines.

 If you pre-register for this section you will be reserving a space.
 If you DO NOT preregister, we cannot guarantee a space for your entry because of table and room limitations. ** Arrangements must be picked up at 2PM on Sunday, or they will be disposed of.

-Flower Show Arrangements Registration Form:
+Flower Show Arrangements Registration Form

 Download Flower Show Display Class tag: